cse110-sp24-group27/Codelog/specs/adrs/052924-DataFormat.md

 # Data Format

 ## Our jounrnal needs to store user entries in localStorage.
 Since it is a CRUD app, we need to read and write frequently to the data base.
-Deciding on a uniform data format is essential for the success of our development.
+Deciding on a uniform data format is essential for the success of our development

 ## Considered Options

 We need to decide on how to store projects, journal entries.
 1. Store projects and jounrals in an array of objects.
-  * Each project object contains information and journal entry IDs.
+   1. Each project object contains information and journal entry IDs.
-  * Each journal object contains journal content, tags, and other information.
+   2. Each journal object contains journal content, tags, and other information.
 2. Store projects in an array of objects.
-  * Each project object contains an array of journal entry objects.
+   1. Each project object contains an array of journal entry objects.
-  * Each journal object contains tags, content, and other information.
+   2. Each journal object contains tags, content, and other information.

 ## Decision Outcome